Get Played

 Get Played (formerly How Did This Get Played?) is an audio podcast that follows Heather Anne Campbell, Nick Wiger and Matt Apodaca as they discuss and review video games, with early episodes focusing on weird or bad games.
-In January 2022 the podcast changed formats to shift away from intentionally playing bad games, in part to improve the experience for guests and the hosts.
+In January 2022, the podcast changed formats to shift away from intentionally playing bad games, in part to improve the experience for guests and the hosts.

 Overview

-Each episode either focuses on a particular game or features general discussion about gaming.
+Every episode either focuses on a particular game or features general discussion about gaming.
 The former usually includes one or more guests, often people involved in comedy who also have an interest in video games.
 The hosts and guests play the game ahead of the episode, then talk about the experience, the community, and the context surrounding the game.
 The hosts and guests give their reviews of the game, and read contrary and often comedic reviews of the game found online.
-Each episode opens with a theme song by engineer Devon Torrey Bryant that remixes music of the game from that week's episode into the show's theme music.

 The show initially took the same tone of discussion as podcast network Earwolf's How Did This Get Made?, a podcast celebrating bad movies, and was originally perceived as a spin-off.
 The show was originally conceived of as a Star Wars podcast, and a pilot episode on that theme was recorded, before it was decided to focus on video games instead.
 Apodaca was originally brought in solely as the show's producer, but ended up factoring into discussions so much that he was eventually made a co-host.

-After the format change the podcast introduced a number of recurring episode themes such as The Game Was Better, which focuses on film and television adaptations of video games, We Play, You Play, which invites listeners to play along with and discuss a nominated game, and Triforce of, in which the hosts match elements from video games, such as musical themes or player weapons, to the three qualities of the Triforce from The Legend of Zelda series.
+After the format change the podcast introduced a number of recurring episode themes such as The Game Was Better, which focuses on film and television adaptations of video games, We Play, You Play, which invites listeners to play along with a nominated game, and Triforce of, in which the hosts match elements from video games, such as musical themes or player weapons, to the three qualities of the Triforce from The Legend of Zelda series.
+Discussion of bad games has also continued sporadically under the Game Slop theme.